 FBCS believes that partnership with family and community is crucial to student achievement.
-FACE is our volunteer network that helps strengthens family, school and community partnerships by (1) create a welcoming school climate, (2) build a community of trust between parents, students and school staff, (3) link families to community resources focused on supporting student well-being, and (4) engage families in school planning, leadership and meaningful volunteer opportunities.
-Family members who are interested in volunteering in our FACE group are encouraged to contact the school.
+FACE helps strengthens family, school and community partnerships by (1) create a welcoming school climate, (2) build a community of trust between parents, students and school staff, (3) link families to community resources focused on supporting student well-being, and (4) engage families in school planning, leadership and meaningful volunteer opportunities.